yangfangs/physpetools/docs/docs/usage.md

 ##  build

-User can build tree by own 16s rna data or highly conserved proteins.
+Users can build tree by own SSU rRNA data or highly conserved proteins.

 Use **build** in command line to reconstruct phylogenetic tree: